Quackdoc/docs/install-bliss-os/install-in-a-virtual-machine/install-in-qemu.md

 # Install with Qemu Script

 This article is a guide to install `Project Sakura` on `qemu`.
 Bliss at the moment does not work.
 Gearlock causes resizefs errors that do not occur in the current Project Sakura build.
 As the current builds do not have Gearlock.
 There is a version of Bliss 11.13 that does have a working Gearlock in the BLISS OS telegram group.

+Also tested is AOSP 12. with AOSP 12 you may need to boot with hwcomposer.drm to get it to work properly when using virgl graphics. currently default boot does not work, and while using gbm mesa, the android UI crashes when a mouse is drawn. so while a keyboard works. no mouse control even with a real mouse passed through to the VM. this is not an issue when using hwcomposer.drm.
+I reccomend duplicating or editing the hwcompser.drm entry, remove 'DEBUG=2' from it. as it will allow usage as normal.

 ## Background